IntersysConsulting/scala-essentials-nanodegree/src/main/tut/docs/module2.md

 variable = 36
 ````

-As `val`, type annotation is optional and type will be inferred, but for this case, the value is not
+As `val`, type annotation is optional and type will be inferred, but for this case, the value is
-immutable, but variable.
+variable.
 Type should be preserved, this means you cannot define a `var` as a Double
-and then use it as string.
-In order to follow functional paradigm `var` should
+and then use it as a string.
+In order to follow functional paradigm `val` should
-not be used.
+be preferred over `var.

 #### def
-`def name: type = value`
+We can use def as follows: `def name: type = value`

 For example